 A wide variety of vendors currently build numerous products for the WLAN marketplace.
 According to Dell’Oro Group overall Wireless LAN market revenues are forecast to exceed $11 billion in 2017, nearly 50 percent greater than 2012 revenues.
 It is anticipated that the majority of those vendors, and others, will participate in the standards development process and subsequent commercialization activities.

-Wi-Fi Alliance estimated that 25% of homes around the world use Wi-Fi.
+ABI Wi-Fi chipset forecast estimates that 25% of homes around the world use Wi-Fi in year 2012. .
+ABI Research expects that the number of devices shipped with Wi-Fi interface to reach 3B by year 2015.